Poloc Cricket Club

-Poloc Cricket Club is a cricket club based at Pollok Country Park in south Glasgow, Scotland.
+Poloc Cricket Club was a cricket club based at Pollok Country Park in south Glasgow, Scotland.

-The club's Shawholm ground encompasses the cricket oval, three all-weather tennis courts, and used to have the world's only six-hole golf course approved by The Royal and Ancient Golf Club of St Andrews.
+The club's Shawholm ground encompassed the cricket oval, three all-weather tennis courts, and used to have the world's only six-hole golf course approved by The Royal and Ancient Golf Club of St Andrews.
 The clubhouse also hosted pool, table tennis, darts and poker tournaments in the winter months.

-Poloc Cricket Club's two principal senior cricket teams play under the names "Poloc" and "Shawholm".
-Poloc play in the Cricket Scotland organised Cricket Scotland League, administered by the Western District Cricket Union ("WDCU"), whilst Shawholm play in WDCU's West Cricket Scotland Reserve League.
-Another XI - the Poloc Panthers - plays in the WDCU Evening League, whilst a tapeball team, the Poloc Pythons, competes in the Cricket Scotland organised Tapeball League.
+Poloc Cricket Club's two principal senior cricket teams played under the names "Poloc" and "Shawholm".
+Poloc played in the Cricket Scotland organised Cricket Scotland League, administered by the Western District Cricket Union ("WDCU"), whilst Shawholm played in WDCU's West Cricket Scotland Reserve League.
+Another XI - the Poloc Panthers - played in the WDCU Evening League, whilst a tapeball team, the Poloc Pythons, competed in the Cricket Scotland organised Tapeball League.

 History

 Founded in 1878, Poloc Cricket Club spent its first season on the site of the old Pollokshaws Race Course and in 1880 moved to its current location at Shawholm.

 A pavilion was acquired by the club from the now-defunct Pollokshields Athletic Club, also located on Pollok Estates, and the building was moved to Shawholm on rollers.
 In the same year, the main avenue from Pollokshaws Road to Pollok House was opened, running past the north side of the ground in what is now Pollok Park.
 This avenue still provides the approach to Shawholm with the River Cart to the left.

 The club's winter golf section was formed in 1889, with bowls, putting and archery being added in the years following.

 Full tenancy of the current 6 acre site was granted to the club in 1888 by Sir John Stirling-Maxwell, 10th Baronet who continued to be involved in Poloc's affairs until his death in 1956.

 In 1908 the Pollokshaws Working Lads Club decided to form a football team from amongst their ranks.
 Sir John Stirling Maxwell also allotted that club an area of land on the estate, rent-free.
 The footballers, to show their appreciation, took the name of Pollok Juniors FC, (later Pollok F.C.) and Sir John became their first Honorary President.
 The ground allocated became known as Haggs Park and was adjacent to Poloc Cricket Club; in fact, the different spellings of the two names "Pollok" and "Poloc" were adopted at this time, deliberately, to avoid confusion.

 Membership at Poloc reached a peak of 600 in the late 1940s.

 Scotland's first televised cricket match also took place at Shawholm on 7 May 1955 when West of Scotland Cricket Club were Poloc's visitors.
 Poloc batted first making 110 for 9.
 In reply, West made 120 for 6.

-In March 2023, Poloc cricket club announced their lease of Shawholm was to be terminated after 145 years, and Cricket Scotland offered their support in trying to find a resolution.
+In March 2023, Poloc Cricket Club announced their lease of Shawholm was to be terminated after 143 years, and Cricket Scotland offered their support in trying to find a resolution.

+After talks were unsuccessful, members voted for the dissolution of Poloc Cricket Club, taking effect from Friday 31 March 2023.